wavemaker/docs/learn/app-development/widgets/form-widgets/file-upload.md

 Clear the list of uploaded files from the UI (user interface).
 For this, you can add the following properties:
 1. Choose an icon or use a default one.
-2. Write a hint description on mouse over.
+2. Write a hint description on mouse-over.

-**cleariconclass**: Set the class name for the Clear icon, choosing from [icons](/learn/app-development/widgets/basic/icon).
+**cleariconclass**: Set the class name for the Clear icon, choosing from the [icons](/learn/app-development/widgets/basic/icon).
 The default value of the property is `wi wi-clear`.
 To change the default icon, configure the property from the **Markup** tab or by using the exposed method `setClearIconClass`.

-**cleariconhint**: You can set the hint property to show a text message when you mouse-hover the icon.
-The default value is set to a text *Clear*.
+**cleariconhint**: You can set the hint property to show a text message when you mouse-over the icon.
+The default value is set to the text *`Clear`*.
 To change the default hint text, configure the property from the **Markup** tab or by using the exposed method `setClearIconHint(hint)`.

-**clear()**: Call this method clear() to remove all the uploaded files from the UI at once.
+**clear()**: Call the `clear()` method to remove the uploaded files from the UI - all at once.

 ![file upload clear](/learn/assets/file-upload-clear.png)